Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

 2. A reference to the 'table view binder' object must be kept for the lifecycle of the view controller.
 This object keeps the RxSwift subscriptions live, and holds references to the data displayed on the table view.
 Generally, this should just be a property on your view controller.

 3. The observable object that we will bind to the binder in various ways that it will pull its cell data from.
+Events from this behaviour relay are emitted whenever the 'Refresh' button is tapped and the mock network request gives us a new array of `Account` objects.

 4. Here, we instantiate the actual `UITableView` object, and register the cells we're going to use with it.
 Tableau provides convienient
     `register` methods on table views for cells that conform to `ReuseIdentifiable` that registers the cell with the reuse identifier given by